 On foot from Union Square, take Geary, Maiden Lane or Post east one block to Grant Avenue and go north to the Chinatown gate.
 If you're coming from North Beach, just cross Columbus onto Grant and you're there.

 You can also get to Chinatown on the cable car.
 The California line stops at California and Grant, or you can get off the Powell line at California and walk three blocks to Grant.

 Parking isn't just scarce in Chinatown, it's almost non-existent.
 The Portsmouth Square Garage on Kearny is hard to get to (you have to drive all the way around the block, often waiting in a slow-moving line), so the St. Mary's Square Garage on California may be a better bet.
 Or even better, take public transportation or walk.

 Another parking option is the Chinatown Park and Ride, which operates on weekends only and charges a very reasonable fee (as long as you spend a little at a Chinatown business).

-If you're visiting Union Square or North Beach in the same day, you can also park in those areas and walk.
+If you're visiting Union Square or North Beach on the same day, you can also park in those areas and walk.

 North Beach Museum: In the East West Bank at 1435 Stockton, it focuses on the area's Italian heritage, but they also have Chinese items and photographs, including a pair of shoes worn by a woman with bound feet.
 It's upstairs in the bank's mezzanine.

 Dragon Boat Festival: It's a two-millennium-old tradition that's only been an organized sport for a few decades.
 Teams of paddlers compete in colorfully-decorated, dragon-themed boats in races held to honor Qu Yuan, a scholar and adviser to the emperor of the Chu Kingdom who jumped into a river to protest government corruption.
 More than 100 dragon boat teams compete.
-Races are held off Treasure Island, midway between San Francisco and Oakland.
+The festival takes place in September at Lake Merritt in Oakland.